Eugene White's Model of Communication Example With Pros and Cons

 2. Another Lasswell model example of a situation is the newspaper advertisement.
 We can see that the organization promotes its products via newspaper channels to inform customers.

-3. Politicians address speeches on Radio to motivate voters to vote for their parties.
+3. Politicians address speeches on the Radio to motivate voters to vote for their parties.

 4. Lecturers send assignment instructions to students via email to get their information.